-The Lower Klamath River Project (Lower Klamath Project) (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
+The Lower Klamath Project (Project) (FERC No. 14803) consists of four hydroelectric developments on the Klamath River: J.C.
 Boyle, Copco No. 1, Copco No. 2, and Iron Gate (Figure 1).
+Specifically, the reach between J.C.
+Boyle Dam and Iron Gate Dam is known as the Hydroelectric Reach.
 In September of 2016, the Renewal Corporation filed an Application for Surrender of License for Major Project and Removal of Project Works, FERC Project Nos.
 2082-063 & 14803-001 (License Surrender).
 The Renewal Corporation filed the License Surrender Application as the dam removal entity for the purpose of implementing the Klamath River Hydroelectric Settlement (KHSA).
 In November of 2020, the Renewal Corporation filed its Definite Decommissioning Plan (DDP) as Exhibits A-1 and A-2 to its Amended License Surrender Application.
 The DDP is the Renewal Corporation's comprehensive plan to physically remove the Lower Klamath Project and achieve a free-flowing condition and volitional fish passage, site remediation and restoration, and avoidance of adverse downstream impacts (Proposed Action).
-The Limits of Work is a geographic area that encompasses dam removal- related activities in the Proposed Action, within the FERC boundary associated with the Lower Klamath Project except where specifically noted.
+In November 2022, the Commission approved the ALSA and issued the License Surrender Order approving Project facility removal and habitat restoration.

-The License Surrender identifies the preparation of a Water Supply Management Plan (WSMP) which will include the protection of drinking water at the Collier Rest Area.
-FERC will issue the Surrender Order approving and requiring the Renewal Corporation's implementation of the WSMP.
-In addition, the State Water Resources Control Board (SWRCB) issued a Water Quality Certification (CA 401 WQC) for the Lower Klamath Project on April 7, 2020.
+The License Surrender Order identifies the preparation of a Water Supply Management Plan (WSMP) which will include the protection of drinking water at the Collier Rest Area.
+In addition, the State Water Resources Control Board (SWRCB) issued an amended Water Quality Certification (CA 401 WQC) for the Project on November 3, 2022.
 The CA 401 WQC includes Condition 8 - Public Drinking Water Supplies, identifying the development of the WSMP.